On June 18 & 19, 2016, we shared H2O: The Power of Water in Vermont History

 Vermont has a long and elemental history with water.
 Destructive events such as the 1927 flood and 2011's Tropical Storm Irene have changed lives and communities both physically and emotionally.
 Water-powered mills and factories were economic engines for their communities; the Connecticut River and Lake Champlain connected Vermont to the larger world and were important military sites and travel routes; snow and ice have made Vermont a winter sports capital; and finally, each town can boast of a beloved community swimming hole, covered bridge, or waterfall.

-Expo is down-home fun whether you are 8 or 88!
-Let us take you back to the days of small Vermont hill farms, rural country stores, horses and buggies, homespun clothes and hearthside stories.
-Nearly 150 history and heritage organizations offer fascinating exhibits sharing community history from all over the state.
-Artists, artisans, musicians, authors, crafters, and genealogists complete this history-filled heritage extravaganza!
+This year, Vermont History Expo made a big splash!
+We took attendees back to the days of small Vermont hill farms, rural country stores, horses and buggies, homespun clothes and hearthside stories.
+Over 100 history and heritage organizations offered fascinating exhibits sharing community history from all over the state.
+Artists, artisans, musicians, authors, crafters, and genealogists completed this history-filled heritage extravaganza!